There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 Las Palmas is a hill located near the metro station “Expositiones”.
 The place is packed with VIP nightclubs, good restaurants, and hotels.
 The view at night is pretty cool, and a cool breeze always wakes up the late partygoers.

-Both places I great for getting a fun nightlife in Medellin.
-But be ready to spend a lot more and bring some girls if you wish to enter in the most famous nightclubs.
+Both places are great for experiencing the fun nightlife in Medellin.
+But be ready to spend a lot more and bring some girls if you wish to enter the most famous nightclubs.

 Where are the best bars in Medellin